 Recruit and onboard affiliates

-As mentioned above, it’s extremely important to screen affiliates carefully.
-Decide on the best affiliates to recruit and require that they agree to your terms in beginning stages.
+As mentioned above, it’s extremely important to screen affiliates carefully when onboarding.
+Decide on the best affiliates to recruit and require that they agree to your terms in the beginning stages.
 This ensures your partners are all following the same rules.
 Then, when agreeing to move forward with applicants, be sure to onboard them with a detailed training process.
+Along with training, make sure to create a job aid for the applicants so they can complete tasks more effectively.

 Regularly track your affiliate program’s success